devluxor/buzzle/README.md

 $ createdb buzzle && psql -d buzzle < ./db/schema.sql
 ```

-This will also add some seed data to the database as a sample.
+This will also add some seed data to the database as a sample; these are the sample users' credentials:

-This is the data to access with the sample users credentials:

 | Username | Password |
 |----------|----------|